urschrei/Plowman/readme.md

 1. If you haven't already done so, download and install [tweepy], and sign up for a [Twitter] account
 2. Copy `bookbyline.py`, `getOAuth.py`, and the text file containing your poem into a directory of your choosing (cron should be able to access it).
 Ensure that both of the python files have been [chmod]ded `a+x`
-3. Switch back to your home directory (`cd ~`), and call the script as follows: `python /path/to/bookbyline.py -l -file /path/to/text.txt -header header1 header2 … headern`, where "header*n*" is a word (including punctuation, such as colons etc.) which will cause any line which begins with it to be treated as a header line
+3. Switch back to your home directory (`cd ~`), and call the script as follows: `python /path/to/bookbyline.py -l -file /path/to/text.txt -header header1 header2 … headern`, where `header`*n*" is a word (including punctuation, such as colons etc.) which will cause any line which begins with it to be treated as a header line
     * example: `python mydir/bookbyline.py -l -file mydir/assets/poem.txt -header Inferno: Purgatory: Paradise:`
 4. When you first run the script, you will be prompted to create OAuth credentials, and the script will attempt to open your default browser on the <https://dev.twitter.com/apps/new> page.
 If you have previously set up an application for OAuth access, and have a Consumer Key/Secret pair, you may skip steps 5 and 6, and enter them at the prompt, as detailed in step 7b.
 5. Once you have signed into Twitter, you will have to complete a form with the following fields:
     * `Application Name:` this is the name of the application which will appear in your tweets, feel free to personalise it
     * `Description:` enter a brief description of what this application does
     * `Application Website:` enter the Plowman GitHub repository's URL
     * `Organization:` if you are part of an organisation, enter its name here
     * `Website:` if you or your organisation have a website, enter its URL here
     * `Application Type:` **ensure that this is set to `client`**
     * `Callback URL:` leave this blank
     * `Default Access type:` **ensure that this is set to `Read & Write`**
     * `Use Twitter for login:` leave this unchecked

 6. Now, complete the Captcha, and press the `save` button.
-7.	* On the next page, look for the following: `Consumer Key` and `Consumer Secret`.
+7. On the next page, look for the following: `Consumer Key` and `Consumer Secret`.
     * Copy the `key`, switch back to the terminal and paste it at the prompt, then press return.
 Repeat this process with the `secret`.
 8. The browser will then be redirected to a page asking you if you would like to allow the application name you chose in step 5 to connect to your account.
 Click `allow`.
 You may wish to note the Consumer Key and Secret, as they can be used to re-authorise your application, should it become necessary.
 9. On the next page, you will see a PIN.
 Copy this, switch back to the terminal, and paste it at the prompt, then press return.
 An `Access Key` and `Access Secret` will be displayed, the script will complete its initial setup, and tweet the first line of your chosen poem.
 10. You may now add the command detailed in step 3 to your crontab if you wish it to be fully automated, or call it from the command line whenever you like.